alexandernst/angular-multi-select/README.md

 ### Change Log
 See <a href="https://github.com/alexandernst/angular-multi-select/blob/master/CHANGELOG.md">CHANGELOG.md</a>.

+### Installing

+You can download this library from `npm` or `bower`.

+    npm install angular-multi-select

+or

+    bower install angular-multi-select-alexandernst

 ### Building

 You'll need to install Node (because you need NPM) and Grunt.
 The first one is up to you.
 You can use